carpentries-incubator/SDC-BIDS-dMRI/_episodes/diffusion_tensor_imaging.md

 Next, we will need to create the tensor model using our gradient table, and then fit the model using our data!
 We start by creating a mask from our data.
 We then apply this mask to avoid calculating the tensors in the background of the image!
-This can be done using <code>DIPY</code>'s mask module.
+This can be done using `DIPY`'s mask module.
 Then we will fit out data!

 ~~~